 The major disease risks for a given herd, along with appropriate preventive measures, should be established in consultation with herd owners.
 The best times for herd intervention must be identified.
 These often coincide with other managerial tasks and can be synchronized to minimize herd disruption and labor costs.
 One approach is to devise a herd-health “calendar” in which the health events are coordinated with major operational events.
 Interventions for a particular herd vary based on factors such as available labor, normal herd working dates, calf weaning dates, calf management practices, and previous disease problems.

-Prebreeding vaccinations should be completed ~4 wk before the start of breeding and should be based on local patterns of disease and any state or national requirements.
+Prebreeding vaccinations should be completed ~4 wk before the start of breeding and should be based on local patterns of disease and state and national requirements.
 Replacement females should be vaccinated with the same vaccines given to mature females before breeding.

 Precalving vaccinations are intended to protect the newborn calf through colostral transfer.
-The most common immunizations are those that offer protection against some of the infectious causes of neonatal calf diarrhea.
+The most common immunizations are those that offer protection against some of the infectious causes of diarrhea in neonatal calves.
 Others are based on local patterns of disease.
+Many of these vaccines have variable results when used in field conditions and should not be used in substitution of excellent management practices.

 Preweaning is an important intervention that can help prepare calves for the stress of weaning and reduce the possibility that such stress will compromise the efficacy of biologicals.
-Common vaccinations include the clostridials and bovine respiratory disease complex (BRD).
+Common vaccinations include those against the clostridials and bovine respiratory disease complex (BRD).
 A broad-spectrum anthelmintic should also be given at this time, because calves that have been on pasture have almost certainly been exposed to internal parasites.
-At weaning, a second vaccination should be given for those products recommending 2 injections.
+At weaning, a second vaccination should be given for those products recommending two injections.
 Modified live virus (MLV) products should be given at this stage.
 Another clostridial vaccination is not indicated if calves were previously vaccinated at working and preweaning.
-For areas where brucellosis is under regulatory control, appropriate heifer vaccination should be done within the age ranges stipulated.
+For areas where brucellosis is under regulatory control, heifers should be vaccinated appropriately within the age ranges stipulated.

 Bulls should receive the same vaccines as the cow-calf herd, with some exceptions.
 Bulls should not be vaccinated for brucellosis.
 Also, the trichomoniasis vaccine currently approved for use in the USA is not approved for bulls.
-Caution is advised with MLV infectious bovine rhinotracheitis vaccines, because bulls may recrudesce this virus and shed it in semen.
-Always ask the manufacturer's technical services veterinarian if this is a concern.
+Caution is advised with MLV infectious bovine rhinotracheitis vaccines, because this virus may recrudesce in bulls and be shed in semen; the manufacturer's technical services veterinarian should always be asked if this is a concern.
 Also, if MLV infectious bovine rhinotracheitis vaccine is used, semen shipment to other countries may be jeopardized.

-The most common cause of calf morbidity in the neonatal period is diarrhea. (see Intestinal Diseases in Ruminants: Diarrhea in Neonatal Ruminants.)
-It is generally not possible and many times not important to differentiate diarrheas associated with different etiologic agents.
+The most common cause of calf morbidity in the neonatal period is diarrhea (see Diarrhea in Neonatal Ruminants).
+It is sometimes not possible and many times not important to differentiate diarrheas associated with different etiologic agents, especially when diarrhea occurs in the 7- to 14-day range.
 Control for pathogenic agents of neonatal diarrhea involves segregation of sick animals from the healthy nursery to decrease environmental contamination and transmission.
 In addition, Escherichia coli and Salmonella control involves biosecurity rules to prevent the purchase and introduction of new calves or cows during the calving season.
 Sick calves should be isolated quickly to prevent further environmental contamination.
 Once the environment is contaminated, moist, cool conditions allow survival of infectious agents for an extended period.
 Cryptosporidia are especially suited to survival in the environment, and prevention of contamination in the healthy nursery is critical.
-Commercial vaccines for rotavirus, coronavirus, E coli and Clostridium perfringens types B and C may be given to cows and heifers before calving to elevate specific immunoglobulin levels in colostrum.
+Commercial vaccines for rotavirus, coronavirus, E coli and Clostridium perfringens types B and C may be given to cows and heifers before calving to increase levels of specific immunoglobulins in colostrum.
 An initial vaccination and booster followed by a yearly booster is generally required.
 If a booster vaccination is needed, it should be given at least 2 wk and not more than 6 wk before calving.
 Clinical trial data are not consistent; some trials report no effect, whereas others report significant decreases in morbidity.
-Vaccination is likely a useful adjunct to proper management in controlling neonatal diarrhea, but the key is environmental control.
+Vaccination may be a useful adjunct to proper management in controlling neonatal diarrhea, but the key is environmental control.

 An excellent environmental control program is the “Sandhills calving system” developed at the University of Nebraska.
 In this system, pregnant cows are wintered in an area separate from the calving area.
 When the first cow calves or is about to calve, the entire herd is moved to the first calving pasture.
 Cows stay here for 2 wk; after this time, all cows with calves stay on pasture 1 while all cows yet to calve move to pasture 2.
 After 1 wk on pasture 2, all cows with calves stay and all pregnant cows move to pasture 3.
 This continues for the next 6 wk.
 Cow-calf pairs can be combined when the youngest calf in the group is 4 wk old and at low risk of diarrhea.
 This system assures that each calf is born into a clean environment, so disease transmission is minimal to nonexistent.
 Herds that had severe morbidity and mortality from scours before using the system may have almost no health concerns after its adoption.